SikhaChauhan/arithmetic/README.md

 Added a Add method in the Calculator class of feature-add branch Created a feature-sub branch
-Added a Sub method in the Calculator class of feature-sub branch
+Added a Sub method in the Calculator class of feature-sub branch Created a feature-multiply branch
+Added a Multiply method in the Calculator class of feature-multiply branch